Last reviewed: February 15, 2021

 Recommendation:

-When a woman chooses an intrauterine contraceptive device (IUD), it should be placed immediately following a successful, uncomplicated vacuum aspiration or dilatation and evacuation (D&E) abortion.
+• When an individual chooses an intrauterine contraceptive device (IUD), it should be placed immediately following a successful, uncomplicated vacuum aspiration or dilatation and evacuation (D&E) abortion.

-When a woman chooses an IUD following medical abortion, it should be placed when it is reasonably certain she is no longer pregnant.
+• When an individual chooses an IUD following medical abortion, it should be placed when it is reasonably certain they are no longer pregnant.

 Strength of recommendation: Strong